-We write about the tech and innovation ecosystem and aim to make a positive contribution to policy discussions both through our own editorial and the insights from our partners and contributors.
+This includes writing about the tech and innovation ecosystem, and aim to make a positive contribution to policy discussions both through our own editorial, and through the insights from our partners and contributors.

 InnovationAus.com is a part of Hello Espresso, an independent and diversified communications company.
 InnovationAus.com is a separate entity within the group both from a commercial and operational perspective.
 It maintains its own contractual relationships with suppliers and clients.

-Sponsored content will be clearly identified and will meet editorial guidelines, with the baseline benchmark that it provides value to our readers and partners, and that it contributes to the national policy discussion.
+Bespoke content developed as part of a commercial strategic partnership will be clearly identified.
+It will always meet editorial guidelines, with the baseline benchmark that it provides value to our readers and partners, and that it contributes to the national policy discussion.

 For information on advertising or sponsored content, please contact firstname.lastname@example.org

 James Riley – Editorial Director

 James Riley is Editorial Director of InnovationAus.com, having joined the Hello Espresso Group after a 25 year career in journalism, government relations and marketing communications.

 James began his career as a reporter in trade publishing at a weekly industry newspaper called Computing Australia.
 He has written for a range of media outlets in Australia and Asia, including the South China Morning Post, PC Week, InformationWeek, ITNews, Business Spectator, The Sydney Morning Herald, The Age, BRW and The Hong Kong Standard.
 He spent seven years at The Australian, where he reported at various times from the paper's Sydney and Melbourne bureaus, as well as the Press Gallery in Canberra.